f5devcentral/f5-digital-customer-engagement-center/solutions/delivery/application_delivery_controller/nginx/nginx-for-azure/README.md

 cd f5-digital-customer-engagement-center/solutions/delivery/application_delivery_controller/nginx/nginx-for-azure/
 ```

-- Create the tfvars file and update it with your settings
+- Create the tfvars file and update it with your settings.
+  - **Note:** `projectPrefix` can only consist of lowercase letters and numbers, and must be between 3 and 24 characters long.
 ```bash
 cp admin.auto.tfvars.example admin.auto.tfvars
 # MODIFY TO YOUR SETTINGS
 vi admin.auto.tfvars
 ```

-**Note:**  `projectPrefix` can only consist of lowercase letters and numbers, and must be between 3 and 24 characters long.

 - Run the setup script:
 ```bash